 WAVE Advisory Board

-The WAVE Advisory Board (WAVE Coordinating Committee, short: CoCo) is installed in order to support the WAVE Board, to intensify the coordination and planning for the WAVE Network, and to ensure representation from all regions.
-During bi-annual network meetings the CoCo enables the WAVE Office to work closely with its members.
+The WAVE Advisory Board is installed in order to support the WAVE Board, to intensify the coordination and planning for the WAVE Network, and to ensure representation from all regions.
+During bi-annual network meetings the WAVE Advisory Board enables the WAVE Office to work closely with its members.
 Every country is represented by a delegate of their choice, as well as a co-delegate, who work closely together to support the WAVE Board.

 The WAVE Network also has a board with eight members.
 The board is elected every two years and the current WAVE Board was elected by the advisory board members in November 2015.